sjltaylor/coldmod/README.md

 Coldmod is a set of tools for finding and removing "cold" code.

-N.B.
 Where "dead" code can be found through static analysis, "cold" code is code that is never executed at runtime even if its callpath is reachable.

 ## Components